 Avoiding foods low in spermidine isn't necessarily a requirement for most people.

-In fact, a balanced and varied diet is key to overall health.
-However, if you're specifically focusing on increasing your spermidine intake for its potential health benefits, like promoting cellular renewal and longevity, it makes sense to emphasize spermidine-rich foods in your diet.
+In fact, a balance is key to overall health.
+However, if you're specifically focusing on increasing your intake of spermidine for its potential health benefits, such as promoting cell growth, cellular renewal, cardiovascular health, and longevity, it makes sense to emphasize foods rich in spermidine in your diet.

 Spermidine Supplements for Health Goals